 Boobs: Let’s say it’s Friday and everybody’s eatin’ fish.
 Now, after the garbage is collected, somebody takes the unused fish out to the black waste container.

-FAD: Oh that’d be Scales.
-Fish’d be compost.
+FAD: Oh no, fish’d be compost.
+That’s Scales.

 Boobs: Scales is compost?

-FAD: Sure is.
+FAD: He sure is.
 Does a good job of it too.

 Boobs: Who does a good job of what now?